kagalenko-m-b/ProblemSet.jl/README.md

 end
 end
 ```
-After exection of this macro, there's a vector in workspace named `my_set`
+After execution of this macro, there's a vector in workspace named `my_set`
 that contains three functions `my_set_pool()`, `my_set_addition()` and
 `my_set_subtraction()`.
 Text-generating function makes use of their
 [methods](Generated_methods.md).
 This is how an assignment may be produced: